bosskabouter/volatalk/README.md

 #### Registration

 A user can register by simply accepting 'Anonymous' as its nickname.
-A default avatar (thanks http://thispersondosnotexist.com) is loaded but will appear for every contact differently (no CORS - no fetch).
+A default avatar [thanks thanksthispersondoesnotexist.com](http://thispersondoesnotexist.com) is loaded but will appear for every contact differently (no CORS - no fetch).

 The user can save a base64 encoded image into his profile.
 The picture is downsized because it is send within the connection metadata on every connection request.